-The above measures of household savings and wealth were compared to the savings requirements that resulted from applying the target multipliers to household income.
-For instance, the median target retirement savings for households age 25-64 was approximately \$380,000 and the mean was \$520,000.
+"Working households" in this analysis is defined as household with heads aged 25-64, earnings between \$5,000 and \$500,000 a year, and less than \$1 million total income.
+For this analysis, we calculated the percentage of working households in the 2013 SCF sample that met Fidelity savings benchmarks listed in Table 2.
+Each household's net worth was compared to the savings requirements that resulted from applying the target multipliers to household income.
+For instance, the median retirement savings target for households age 55-64 was approximately \$322,000 and the mean was \$630,000.
 A more detailed description of the methodology can be found in the Appendix.